 - COVID-19 concerns driving people to look for contact free ways to bridge the physical and digital worlds.

 At Postalytics, we’re seeing far more direct mail campaigns using our built in, personalized QR code tools.
-So far this year, we’ve seen greater than 50% more direct mail volume using QR codes than in the same period in 2019.
+In fact, we’ve seen greater than 50% more direct mail volume using QR codes in each of the past 3 years.

 Let’s take a look at some of the most common ways that companies use QR codes.